Stiff Person Syndrome: Causes, Symptoms, Treatment

-Some treatment options can help you to cope with the symptoms.
-They can also get you relief.
+Some treatment options can help you cope with the symptoms and offer relief.
 Among them, the best option is intravenous immunoglobulin (IVIG) therapy.
 IVIG works by decreasing the number of antibodies that attack healthy tissues.

 Scientists are still unclear as to what causes SPS.
 However, research suggests that it results from a faulty autoimmune response in the brain and spinal cord.

 Stiff person syndrome is not a transmissive disease.
 This means you can’t get this disorder from other people.
 However, scientists believe that genetics may play a role in causing SPS in combination with other factors.

 Does exercise help stiff person syndrome?

 According to medical research, exercise can help those suffering from stiff person syndrome.

 One report suggests many helpful exercises, which include:

 - Range of motion (ROM) exercises for stiff areas

 - Pelvic tilt